 Step 2: Decide on the Type of Funeral Service

 - Will the deceased be buried or cremated?

 - Where will the funeral be held?
-Compare funeral homes and cremation providers in your area on Funeralocity.com
+Use Funeralocity’s free funeral home search to compare funeral homes and cremation providers in your area

-- If the service will be held in a funeral home, schedule a meeting with the funeral director to discuss arrangements.
+- If you’ve decided on a funeral home for the service, schedule a meeting with the funeral director to discuss arrangements

-- Write the obituary and publish it online, in a newspaper, or use another method.
+- Write an obituary and publish it online or in a newspaper

 - Decide whether there will be a viewing or visitation.
-If yes:
+If so:

 - Select clothing and jewelry for burying the deceased.

 - Choose a recent photo of the deceased for the stylist to use when preparing the body for viewing

 Step 4: Consider Optional Traditions for Your Funeral Service